phamtec/dsurf/README.md

 - Select All, Copy, Paste and Cut in text editor
 - Replace mode which selects all.
 - Copy and paste on main mode.
+- click to move cursor and Insert mode.